jthistle/MuseBot/hooks/README.md

     // You may also want to change the webhooks directory.
 You can do that here.
-    // If you do, make sure to update lib/config.py define("BASE_DIR", "/your/directory/name/here/");
+    // If you do, make sure to update lib/config.py
+	// This directory must be created and chown'd to the user that handles php requests.
+	// This might be www-data, for example, or apache. define("BASE_DIR", "/your/directory/name/here/");
 ?>
 ```